 - FX conversion — If you fund a brokerage account using one currency, for example, GBP, but trade using another, such as USD, you will incur charges.
 The double-whammy is that these also apply when you reverse the process and withdraw funds.
 Avoiding currency conversions means you’ll avoid unnecessary charges.

-- Inactivity fees — Some, but not all, brokers apply charges on your account if it’s dormant for a certain period of time.
-As these can kick in after a little as three months, they are something to look out for.
+- Inactivity fees — Some, but not all, brokers apply charges to your account if it’s dormant for a certain period of time.
+As these can kick in after as little as three months, they are something to look out for.
 ‘Inactivity’ can be defined by some brokers as not putting on a trade, while other brokers, such as Plus 500, consider logging into your account sufficient ‘activity’ to avoid any charges.

 - Financing costs — Buying shares outright avoids the overnight financing charges associated with trading CFDs.
 If you intend to hold your investment for longer than a few weeks, then buying Zoom shares outright rather than in CFD form will likely prove more cost-effective.
 A more detailed breakdown of the pros and cons of CFD vs Share Dealing can be found in this report.